 While many middle schools and high schools have implemented computer labs and computer literacy courses as part of their STEM curriculum, there is still a lot that can be done to pique students’ interest around computer programming and give them the tools and resources they need to develop these STEM skills to ensure a brighter future.

 To develop computer coding skills is a challenge for many countries around the world.
-In America, the computer Science Teachers Association published a 75-page report listing reasons why schools in the United States are failing at teaching computer programming skills.
+In America, the computer Science Teachers Association published a 75-page report listing reasons why schools in the United States are failing at teaching coding for kids.

 Other challenges that many schools around the globe face is that they don’t have dedicated computer rooms or skilled teachers who are able to teach kids computer code.
 Another challenge with computer coding programs for kids is that computer studies are often grouped into existing mathematics or science subjects, which leads to a lack of time being dedicated to STEM programs for middle school.